As a band, musician or performer, what would you rather do, keep writing invoices, or making music?

 There are three reasons every musician or band needs to use an invoice for each gig.

 - It Saves Time.
-Our band did a time analysis for administrative tasks.
-We found out that writing up a contract, the invoice, and sending them took an hour per gig.
-Since we’ve started using invoice and contract templates, we’ve cut that time to just a few minutes.
+My band did a time analysis for administrative tasks.
+We found out that writing up a contract, the invoice, and sending them took roughly one hour per gig.
+Since we’ve started using Back On Stage, we’ve cut that time to just a few minutes.

 - It makes a paper trail.
 It helps bands and individual performers to improve their accounting practices.
 Invoices save time and money during tax time.
 They document revenue, expenses, and overall growth.

 - Avoid costly errors.
 Writing a new invoice from scratch for each gig creates more opportunities to make mistakes.
 A template preserves all of the necessary information, such as dollar amounts.
 It’s easy to miss a decimal point if you are in a hurry or distracted, and that can ruin your week.

 - It looks professional and you'll get paid faster.
 By providing a well-designed invoice, bandleaders or clients will treat you with more respect.
 You look professional instead of doing risky business with a handshake or writing something on a bar nap.
 Sending an invoice makes it easier for the venue owners and anyone booking your services to know precisely the people and services for which they are paying.
 Using an invoice template makes it easy for you too.